 It is only ... when such cults are decadent or on the defensive, that a few Neo-Platonists or a few Brahmins are found trying to rationalize them, and even then only by trying to allegorize them.

 Chesterton returns to this topic in "The Escape from Paganism" (Part 2 Chapter 5).
-Here he explictly addresses man's use of story (myth) as a means for communicating truth:
+Here he explictly addresses man's use of story (myth) as a vehicle for communicating truth: